overnetti/Mastermind/README.md

    - For the backend, change directories to the `api` folder:
      - `cd ../api`
    - And run:
-     - `pip install -r requirements.txt`
+     - `python3.12 -m pip install -r requirements.txt`
    - For the database, ensure you have a SQL database viewer on your machine (e.g. [DBeaver](https://dbeaver.io/download/), [MySQL Workbench](https://dev.mysql.com/downloads/workbench/), [DB Browser for SQL Lite](https://sqlitebrowser.org/dl/), etc.)

 ### Running the Application